arunkpatra/athena/README.md

 3. Build a solution that scales with data volumes, is dynamic enough to cater to dynamic escheatment regulation and enables the smart insights mentioned above.

-## The architecture: How does the blueprint of the solution look like?
+## The architecture: How does the blueprint of the solution look like
 See [ARCHITECTURE.md](ARCHITECTURE.md)

 ## Key Usecases: Where the rubber meets the road